LGBTQ+ Targeting & POS Tobacco

 Research shows this advertising is effective.
 In an analysis of data from the 2003- 2006 Washington State Behavioral Risk Factor Surveillance System (BRFSS), lesbian, gay, and bisexual adults reported significantly greater exposure and receptiveness to tobacco industry marketing than heterosexual peers.

 This targeted marketing, along with the cumulative impacts of stress from discrimination and stigma, as well as lack of access to appropriate healthcare all contribute to higher tobacco use rates among the LGBTQ+ community.
 Evidence shows that LGBTQ+ individuals smoke at a higher rate than the population as a whole.
-According to CDC MMWR data, 20.5% of LGBTQ+ individuals smoke compared to 15.3% of heterosexual individuals.
-Rates of smoking and tobacco use also vary among sub-poulations of the LGBTQ+ community – for instance, while data is limited, some studies have shown that tobacco use rates are as high as 33% among people who are transgender.
+According to the 202 National Health Interview Survey, 25.1% of LGBTQ+ individuals use any form of tobacco compared to 18.8% of heterosexual individuals.
+Rates of smoking and tobacco use also vary among sub-poulations of the LGBTQ+ community – for instance, while data is limited, some studies have shown that tobacco use rates are as high as 33% among people who are transgender, and people who are transgender and gender diverse are 2-3 times as likely as people who are cisgender to use tobacco products.
 In particular, the use of menthol products, which have been historically excluded in flavor bans, is disproportionately high among LGBTQ+ smokers.

 Another driver of the disparities in tobacco use is differences in retailer density.
 A higher density of tobacco retailer outlets has been found in areas where greater numbers of LGBTQ+ couples live, which can lead to increased access to tobacco products and greater exposure to advertising.